For Princesa Krystalina de Colombia y Japón

 I suspect that most of the 100 billion or so people who have lived on this planet since the days of Homo heidelbergensis (about 600,000 years ago) have envied birds their ability to fly.
 Now, here I am–I and two hundred others–behaving as though we were doing something pedestrian, something we have to put up with between, say, breakfast and that meeting in the afternoon in Tampa.
 Here I am, at 35,000 feet, looking down upon clouds and coastlines and rivers.
 If only Homo heidelbergensis could see me now!”

 And speaking of séances, we humans love a cheap thrill.
-We are like those country bumpkins who used to line up outside tents at carnivals to catch a glimpse of a two-headed calf or of an alligator man (some fellow with advanced psoriasis).
-Consider how we are bombarded with stories about ships and airplanes disappearing in the Bermuda Triangle, Big Foot, and people who can bend spoons with their minds.
-Think of the money that people spend on magnetic bracelets to cure cancer or pieces of cloth to wrap around their feet to “draw out toxins.”
-In the nineteenth century, it was séances, Joseph Smith’s magic eyeglasses from heaven, the Cardiff giant, and fairies in the garden.
-Why do we have such a taste for highly questionable wonders when there are so many real wonders all around us?
-All fun to think about but. . . but. . . come on, we can fly!
+We are like those country bumpkins who used to line up outside tents at carnivals to catch a glimpse of a two-headed calf or of an alligator man (some poor fellow with a terrible skin condition).
+Consider how we are bombarded with stories about ships and airplanes disappearing in the Bermuda Triangle, about Big Foot, about people who can bend spoons with their minds.
+Think of the money that people spend on magnetic bracelets to cure cancer, healing crystals, aura realignments, and pieces of cloth to wrap around their feet to “draw out toxins.”
+Think of the cults with their Galactic Emperor Xenu (Scientology) or their invisible spaceships in the comet’s tail ready to cart the faithful off to the Pleiades (Heaven’s Gate).
+In the nineteenth century, it was séances, Joseph Smith’s magic eyeglasses from heaven, the Cardiff giant, and Sir Arthur Conan Doyle’s fairies in the garden.
+Why do we have such a taste for incredible, in the sense of not credible, wonders when there are so many real wonders all around us?
+Perhaps these fantasies, which one might expect from children, are fun to think about but. . . but. . . come on, we can fly!
 All we have to do is to buy a ticket and try to be aware.

 My mind leaps in an instant from the universe as a whole to that street tree on the corner.
 It’s a maple, and as such, is capable of changing its sex .
 Gee, I think I’ll try things as a female for a while.
 That other tree, across the street, is a ginkgo, thought to be extinct until three lone specimens were found on a hillside in China.
 A shadow flits through the air–a bat, seeing the world with eyes, yes, but mostly with its sonar.
 And even its eyes see different wavelengths of light than mine do.
 It sees infrared radiation, which we experience as heat.
 It sees heat!
 It FREAKING SEES HEAT!!!
 It inhabits an alien universe.
 What could it possibly be like to be like that?
 What’s its idea of an evening?
 Oh, Mr. Nagel, good question, that!